furey/lifx-tile-fonts-generator/README.md

 ### `INPUT_PATH`

-Set `INPUT_PATH` to your intended output destination.
+Set `INPUT_PATH` to your intended input destination.

 If not set, `INPUT_PATH` defaults to `'./fonts/input'`.